harness/developer-hub/docs/platform/13_Templates/template.md

 #### Versioning with Git Experience

-User's can store different versions of templates on:
+You can store different versions of templates on:
-1. Different branches in different repository
+1. Different branches in a different repository.
-2. Different branches in the same repository
+2. Different branches in the same repository.
-3. Same branch and same repository.
+3. The same branch and same repository.

 When selecting a version of a template, be sure to set the branch and repo context before toggling the version.
-The version can reside on numerous branches so Harness needs to know which location to render the version of the template from.
+The version can reside on multiple branches, so Harness needs to know which location to render the version of the template from.

-For more information on branching and version management with branching please see [Template Library with Git Experience docs](https://developer.harness.io/docs/platform/git-experience/configure-git-experience-for-harness-entities/#branch-selection-logic-for-fetching-referenced-entities-in-remote-pipelines)
+For more information on branching and version management with branching, go to [Template Library with Git Experience docs](https://developer.harness.io/docs/platform/git-experience/configure-git-experience-for-harness-entities/#branch-selection-logic-for-fetching-referenced-entities-in-remote-pipelines).

 ### Stable version